 Scientific notation refers to decimal numbers written in the form m × 10n.
 In normalized scientific notation, the coefficient m is greater than or equal to 1 and less than 10.
 The number ten is called the base, and the exponent n is an integer.
-Besides the aforementioned notation using superscript, the scientific way to express large and big numbers may also be achieved using a caret: m × 10^n, or e-notation: me±n, all of which is detailed on our home page.
-Here on the category pages you can find many numbers which we have converted into scientific notation, and every post includes a scientific notation converter.
-What’s more is that you could also use our search form to locate numbers in scientific notation.
+Besides the aforementioned notation using superscript, the scientific way to express large and small numbers may also be achieved using a caret: m × 10^n, or e-notation: me±n, all of which is detailed on our home page.
+Here on the category pages you can find many numbers which we have converted into this short form, and every post includes a scientific notation converter.
+What’s more is that you could also use our search form to locate converted numbers.
 You may find the form in the sidebar, or at the bottom if you are using a mobile device; looking up numbers written as powers of 10 that way may be more efficient than scrolling through all our category pages.